Simulation Studies#

 1. Simulation Design Overview#

-This section provides a summary of the simulation notebooks (1-11) that implement different aspects of our multi-trait colocalization method evaluations.
+This section provides a summary of the simulation notebooks that implement different aspects of our multi-trait colocalization method evaluations.

-Other colocalization methods: Implements competing colocalization methods (HyprColoc, MOLOC, and COLOC (V5)) for benchmarking.
+Other Colocalization Methods: Implements competing colocalization methods (HyprColoc, MOLOC, and COLOC (V5)) for benchmarking.
 Standardizes outputs across methods to enable fair comparison.

-Colocalization result summary: Calculates performance metrics including power and false discovery rates from method results.
+Colocalization Result Summary: Calculates performance metrics including power and false discovery rates from method results.
 Generates standardized comparison tables summarizing method effectiveness across simulation scenarios.

-Secondary simulations: Creates advanced simulation scenarios including 50-trait datasets and complex colocalization configurations.
+Secondary Simulations: Creates advanced simulation scenarios including 50-trait datasets and complex colocalization configurations.
 Implements specialized trait clustering patterns (5+5, 3+3+2+2) and random variant sharing to test method robustness.

-GWAS / weaker signal simulation and ColocBoost: Implements simulations specifically designed to mimic real-world GWAS summary statistics.
+Weaker Signal Simulation: Implements simulations specifically designed to mimic real-world GWAS summary statistics.

-Correlated phenotypes simulation: Evaluates method performance under scenarios with correlated traits and complex pleiotropy patterns.
+Correlated Phenotypes Simulation: Evaluates method performance under scenarios with correlated traits and complex pleiotropy patterns.

-Null simulation: Tests type I error control and false discovery rates under null scenarios where no colocalization exists.
+Null Simulation: Tests type I error control and false discovery rates under null scenarios where no colocalization exists.

 FineBoost (single trait ColocBoost): Demonstrates the FineBoost extension that incorporates fine-mapping capabilities into the ColocBoost framework.

-OPERA running: Compares performance with the OPERA method and evaluates under OPERA-specific simulation settings.
+Run OPERA: Compares performance with the OPERA method and evaluates under OPERA-specific simulation settings.

-3. References#
+2. References#

 [1] simxQTL: In house simulation R package to support investigations of various QTL association methods.